-H860003 Produce an Audio/Video Computer Presentation - Using presentation software a 4-H exhibitor designs a multimedia computer presentation on one topic related to youth.
-The presentation should be at least 2 minutes in length and no more than 5 minutes in length, and should include appropriate graphics, sound and either a video clip, animation or voice over and/or original video clip.
-The presentation must be able to be played and viewed on a PC using Windows Media Player, Real Player, iTunes or QuickTime Player.
+H860003 Produce an Audio/Video Computer Presentation - Using presentation software a 4-H exhibitor designs a multimedia computer presentation on one topic related to youth, including audio and/or video elements.
+A notebook with a printout of all the slides should be submitted.
+The presentation should be at least 2 minutes in length and no more than 5 minutes in length, appropriate graphics, sound and either a video clip, animation, or voice over and/or original video clip.
+Entries can be uploaded to a cloud streaming service and video streaming application and exhibitors MUST provide a hard copy QR code for viewing.
+Exhibitors should test their codes or links on several devices to check for appropriate permissions for public viewing.

 H860004 How to STEM (Science, Technology, Engineering, and Math) Presentation - Youth design a fully automated 2 to 5 minute 4-H "how to" video.
 Submissions should incorporate a picture or video of the 4-Her, as well as their name (first name only), age (as of January 1 of the current year), years in 4-H, and their personal interests or hobbies.
-Videos should be designed for web viewing.
-Any of the following formats will be accepted: .mpeg, .rm, .wmv, .mp4, .ov, .ppt, or .avi.
+Videos should be uploaded to a video streaming application and exhibitors MUST provide a hard copy QR code for viewing.
+Exhibitors should test their codes or links on several devices to check for appropriate permissions.